kdandank/418CacheSim/final-report.md

 avoids the livelock issue and ensures completion.

 ## 5. GRAPHS AND ANALYSIS
-> 1. MSIvMESI: This tests out an artificial trace that Read and Writes to unique addresses on separate cache lines. <br>
+> 1. MSI vs MESI: This tests out an artificial trace that Read and Writes to unique addresses on separate cache lines. <br>
 > ![alt text][MSIvMESI] <br>
-> 2. MSIvMOSI: This tests out an artificial trace that shows how write-backs are significantly reduced in MOSI as compared to MSI. <br>
+> 2. MSI vs MOSI: This tests out an artificial trace that shows how write-backs are significantly reduced in MOSI as compared to MSI. <br>
 > ![alt text][MSIvMOSI] <br>
+> 3. MOESI vs Dragon: This tests out an artificial trace that shows write-update is significantly better when only one thread is writing and the other threads are reading. <br>
+> ![alt text][MOESIvDragon] <br>

 ## 6. PLATFORM CHOICE
 > * We have used C++ as the programming language, as this project mainly involves being able to read the